Biswas57/kaflow/README.md

 The fundamental premise on which Event-Driven Architecture rests is the ability of producer and consumer entities in the system to share data asynchronously via a stream-like channel, in other words a Tributary-like platform.
 However, our library allowed for more complex interactions than simply that of a single channel.
 Some of my key achievements throughout this project were:

-- Constructed a Tributary Event Processing API, emulating Apache Kafka's Event Processing Platform in Java, with a function CLI, parallel data processing and assured type-safety by implementing Concurrency and Generics alongside important OOP Design principles.
+- Constructed a **Tributary Event Processing API**, emulating Apache Kafka's Event Processing Platform in Java, with a function CLI, parallel data processing and assured type-safety by implementing Concurrency and Generics alongside important OOP Design principles.
 - Integrated key OOP Design patterns such as Singleton & Abstract Factory patterns to compact and synchronize Event production consumption, and Strategy & Observer patterns to streamline Event allocation.
+- Ensured thread-safe operations across producer and consumer threads for real-time data integrity in the event processing pipeline by leveraging Java synchronization mechanisms.
 - Achieved an 85% test coverage by conducting ∼75 tests in JUnit and Mockito to ensure the system’s reliability.
 - Designed a message replay feature that allows Events to be replayed from specific offsets, enabling error checking and correction without compromising the system’s performance.
 - Developed a dynamic event rebalancing mechanism, called Range and Round Robin Strategies within Consumer Groups, which honed my skills in algorithmic design
+- Conducted extensive usability tests and created a detailed CLI for managing and interacting with the Tributary system, showcasing functionality through a comprehensive set of commands.
+- Designed and documented the entire system structure providing a clear overview and understanding of the system’s architecture and seamlessly integrated all these key features to provide users with efficient and useful pipeline for event processing.

 ### Analysis of Engineering Requirements